 A species is mostly defined by its ecological niche, by its behaviour.
 That holds for us too.
 We are what we do, including what we do with our tools.
 Our behaviour combines both innate and learned elements.
 Culture is the ‘learned part’, but still a key part of our nature.
 It is what makes us so adaptable and able to create a very wide niche for ourselves.
 No complex species is as widespread as humans, we crop up almost everywhere (as Agent Smith would say: we are a plague).

 Our culture is now becoming loaded with IT-based and IT-influenced behaviour.
 We are thus changing ourselves and — as we are the dominant complex species on earth — we are thus changing nature to include an unprecedented amount of logic as well as a change of the balance between innate and learned behaviour.
 A watershed, a revolution, indeed.
-With disruptive consequences for millennia of learned behaviour, as we will see in the last story in this mini-series.
+With disruptive consequences for millennia of learned behaviour, as we will see in the next (and so far last) story in this mini-series.